Contorsion tensor: Definition in metric geometry

+Because the contorsion tensor is antisymmetric in its first two indices (not necessarily its last two indices), the contorsion tensor will typically add (to the Levi-Civita connection) not just a term that is antisymmetric in "i" and "j", but will also add a term that is symmetric in "i" and "j".

 Definition in affine geometry

 In affine geometry, one does not have a metric nor a metric connection, and so one is not free to raise and lower indices on demand.
 One can still achieve a similar effect by making use of the solder form, allowing the bundle to be related to what is happening on its base space.
 This is an explicitly geometric viewpoint, with tensors now being geometric objects in the vertical and horizontal bundles of a fiber bundle, instead of being indexed algebraic objects defined only on the base space.
 In this case, one may construct a contorsion tensor, living as a one-form on the tangent bundle.